Intevation/intelmq-webinput-csv/docs/User-Guide.md

 ### With operator-defined templates

 The Webinput operator can set the template directly in user interface with the *Template* button in the *CSV Notifications* section.
-If the template is not set using this field, the template isd determined by mailgen's configured formats.
+If the template is not set using this field, the template is determined by mailgen's configured formats.

 ### Starting Mailgen